Your shopping cart is empty

 Software Source Code

 AlphaLive is an open source application released under the GNU General Public License version 2.0.
-Access the source code on GitHub.
+View and download the source code on GitHub.

 Firmware Source Code

 The AlphaSphere firmware is open source under the GNU General Public License version 3.0.
-Access the source code on GitHub.
+View and download the source code on GitHub.

-View the AlphaLive reference manual for detailed instructions on using the AlphaSphere and learn to program the software.
+View the AlphaLive reference manual for detailed instructions on how to use the software to program the AlphaSphere.